 For our taxes example code, we’ve decided to move the IRS-related components to separate database on another server.
 So we’ll need to create an endpoint on each instance:

---Create an endpoint on our Taxpayer instance CREATE ENDPOINT TaxpayerEndpoint STATE = STARTED AS TCP ( LISTENER_PORT = 4023 ) FOR SERVICE_BROKER (AUTHENTICATION = WINDOWS ); GO --Create an endpoint on our IRS instance CREATE ENDPOINT IRSEndpoint STATE = STARTED AS TCP ( LISTENER_PORT = 4022 ) FOR SERVICE_BROKER (AUTHENTICATION = WINDOWS ); GO
+[sourcecode language="sql"] --Create an endpoint on our Taxpayer instance CREATE ENDPOINT TaxpayerEndpoint STATE = STARTED AS TCP ( LISTENER_PORT = 4023 ) FOR SERVICE_BROKER (AUTHENTICATION = WINDOWS ); GO --Create an endpoint on our IRS instance CREATE ENDPOINT IRSEndpoint STATE = STARTED AS TCP ( LISTENER_PORT = 4022 ) FOR SERVICE_BROKER (AUTHENTICATION = WINDOWS ); GO [/sourcecode]

 Note that you can only create one Service Broker endpoint per instance.
-So regardless of how many Service Broker solutions you’re deploying in that instance, all their network communications will go through that one endpoint.
+Regardless of how many Service Broker solutions you’re deploying in that instance, all their network communications will go through that one endpoint.
 Also, if you’re using a firewall on the server, you’ll want to ensure you configure it to allow incoming connections on that port.

 For example, in our taxes solution, we would create a route in the Taxpayer database that points to the IRS service, and a route in the IRS database that points to the Taxpayer service:

---create in taxpayer database CREATE ROUTE IRSRoute WITH SERVICE_NAME = N'//SBDemo/Taxes/IRSService', ADDRESS = N'TCP://LAB-SB2:4022'; --the IRS endpoint GO --create in IRS database CREATE ROUTE TaxpayerRoute WITH SERVICE_NAME = N'//SBDemo/Taxes/TaxpayerService', ADDRESS = N'TCP://LAB-SB1:4023'; --the Taxpayer endpoint GO
+[sourcecode language="sql"] --create in taxpayer database CREATE ROUTE IRSRoute WITH SERVICE_NAME = N'//SBDemo/Taxes/IRSService', ADDRESS = N'TCP://LAB-SB2:4022'; --the IRS endpoint GO --create in IRS database CREATE ROUTE TaxpayerRoute WITH SERVICE_NAME = N'//SBDemo/Taxes/TaxpayerService', ADDRESS = N'TCP://LAB-SB1:4023'; --the Taxpayer endpoint GO [/sourcecode]

 If a Service Broker identifier is specified in the conversation, SQL Server will look for a route with an exact service name and Service Broker identifier match.
-If it can’t find an exact match, or if no Service Broker identifier is specified in the conversation, it will look for a match based on the service name alone.
-If SQL Server finds several matches based on the service name that have different Service Broker identifiers, it will arbitrarily pick one of the identifiers and then match the routes that use that identifier.
+In the case of an exact match not being found, or if no Service Broker identifier is specified in the conversation, it will look for a match based on the service name alone.
+When SQL Server finds several matches based on the service name that have different Service Broker identifiers, it will arbitrarily pick one of the identifiers and then match the routes that use that identifier.